covidsafewatch/website/input/senate-submissions/ineffectiveness-of-iphones-was-primarily-a-bug-caused-by-a-software-developer.md

 `centralManager(_:didDiscover:advertisementData:rssi:)`

 > This delegate method tells the delegate the central manager discovered a peripheral while scanning for devices.
 In the COVIDSafe binary, this method is at address 0x100055c14.
 To set a breakpoint, you first need to calculate the ASLR offset.
 You can do this by using lldb to show where the COVIDSafe image is based.
 Here’s a video that shows the breakpoint correctly hitting once the second iOS device runs the scan (when the app is opened).
-This doesn’t show it not occuring (the above script does), but that would have been a very long video, as the breakpoint never occurs.
+This doesn’t show it not occurring (the above script does), but that would have been a very long video, as the breakpoint never occurs.
 This follows from the above evidence that scan results are not sent to the application.

 ## The Bug

-> The COVIDSafe application code is derived from Opentrace.
+> The COVIDSafe application code is derived from OpenTrace.
 In the OpenTrace source code, it sets up a timer to run here:

 https://github.com/opentrace-community/opentrace-ios/blob/75fc506bef34ba48a727f9758f94823b9b4a2286/OpenTrace/Bluetrace/CentralController.swift#L86